 - have been paying in £750+ a month for the last 3 months (excluding transfers from any Nationwide account held by you or anyone else); or

 - completed an account switch to us (from a non-Nationwide account) using our Current Account Switch Team in the last 4 months.

 - If you do not qualify for the ‘Flex’ interest rate tier at account opening and your circumstances change, you will need to come into branch to tell us.
 We can then move you to the ‘Flex’ interest rate tier.

-- We will not change the interest rate tier if Conditions 23 or 24 apply to the account.
+- We will not change the interest rate tier if Condition 22 applies to the account.